 Prevent future accidents

 Accidents happen – We’re all human and mistakes happen.
 If your teen driver is in an accident, make sure your child knows what to do as a precautionary measure.
 Besides dialing 911, they should know how to file a claim.
-Learn more about what to do in case of an auto-accident.

 Count on Rural Mutual Insurance 24/7 to be there for you and your teen driver when you need us the most.
 Review your car insurance policy with your local Rural Mutual Insurance agent to make sure you’re properly protected when you hit the road.
 Pro-tip: Ask about a multi-vehicle bundle package for a discount!